tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 PROGRESS - Success
 ```

+You'll also notice that there's a new folder in your tree: `Build`.
+In the setup phase, we don't have an output folder from the DSC yet, so we put logs into that folder.
+Inside you'll notice is a SETUPLOG.
+It just contains verbose information about this process.
+For example, you'll see that it cloned the submodules in Common/TIANO.

 Since we've already setup our submodules, there isn't much to do other than verify the system is in good shape.

 Now let's move onto Update.